appbaseio/Docs/content/docs/reactivesearch/v3/search/searchbox.md

 -   **enableFeaturedSuggestions** `bool` [optional] Defaults to `false`.
 When set to `true`, featured suggestions are returned as suggestions as per the featured suggestions config (either defaults, or as set through `featuredSuggestionsConfig` or via Featured Suggestions settings in the control plane).
 Read more about it over [here](/docs/analytics/popular-recent-suggestions/).

+> Featured suggestions allow creating autocomplete experiences with user-defined suggestions.
+They're specified using the [Featured Suggestions API](https://api.reactivesearch.io/#337cdab6-d06c-4319-8c51-51e9ff0c1266), introduced in 8.1.0.
+This is a beta API and subject to change.

 -   **featuredSuggestionsConfig** `Object` Specify additional options for fetching featured suggestions.

     It can accept the following keys: